moaazosman/Consumer-Complaints-Analysis-/README.md

 - Exploratory Data Analysis (EDA) to identify patterns and trends in complaints.
 - Text analysis and sentiment analysis on customer complaints.
 - Machine learning for text classification and topic modeling.
-- Interactive visualizations to communicate findings effectively.
+- visualizations to communicate findings effectively.

 **Project Structure:**

 - /data: Contains the raw and processed datasets.
 - /notebooks: Jupyter notebooks for data analysis and visualization.
-- /scripts: Python scripts for data preprocessing and text analysis.
-- /results: Presentation slides or summary reports with key insights.

 Feel free to explore the project and provide feedback.
 Let's use data to enhance customer experiences!